CiscoTestAutomation/genieparser/changelog/undistributed.rst

 * IOSXR
     * Updated and added regex to accommodate more outputs
-    * Added unittest from customer output
+    * Added new output to unittest